-One disruptor in the urban recreation space is Hubbster, a platform that offers both physical recreation tools like racquetball courts and balls, chess boards, or ping pong tables, as well as an app with social and security features meant both to help users find partners as well as cut down on misuse.
+One disruptor in the urban recreation space is Hubbster, a platform that augments recreational infrastructure such as ball courts or game tables with gear like balls, racquets, chess boards, or ping pong tables, as well as an app with social and security features meant both to help users find partners as well as cut down on misuse.
 The company recently expanded into Paris, a sign of recreation’s attractiveness within big cities.

 Hubbster’s co-founder, Caroline de Francqueville Hansen, told me that “Back in the day, playful activities seemed to happen spontaneously in our big cities’ urban spaces.
 The image of kids gathering in the street after school to play football or other games made out of their own fantasy, was indeed not uncommon.
 Urban sprawl and car centric developments have however notably impacted this phenomenon.
 Today, cities, artists, architects and urban planners are rediscovering play and integrate it to various urban projects.
 The reason for doing that surpasses a good laugh.
 Playful installations and incentives for promoting recreation are part of a movement that seeks to ‘reclaim the streets and give them back to people.”